yashhere/tufte.yashagarwal.in/content/page/whoami.md

 <!-- <div style="width:50%; margin: 30px auto"><img style=" width: 200px; height: 200px; border-radius: 2%; margin-left: auto; margin-right: auto; display: block;" src="/images/yash.jpg"></div> -->
 Hi there,<br>
 I am Yash Agarwal(यश अग्रवाल, [y-uh-sh](https://www.youtube.com/watch?v=mzJVVcVVbA4)).
-I graduated from Department of Computer Science and Engineering at NIT Calicut, India.
+I graduated from Department of Computer Science and Engineering at NIT Calicut, India in 2018.

 I love trying new operating systems, new tech, and new programming languages.
 Well, pretty much everything related to the tech.
 I am a big fan of Linux and can talk anything about it.
 My first interaction with Linux was in the second year of under-graduation during Scheme programming lab (yeah, you read it right!).
 I immediately fall in love with it.
 Unlike most of my classmates, I started using Linux for my daily use, not just for assignments.
 I learned a lot in the process.
 I did have to spend a lot of time just hacking around in Linux, to reach this level.
 That reflects in my CGPA too :innocent:.